How To Speed Up Windows PC | Make Windows PC Faster

 8. Check For And Remove Viruses And Malware

 A virus, malware, or malicious software could cause your PC to run slowly.
+Other symptoms include unexpected pop-up messages, programs that unexpectedly start automatically, or the sound of your hard disk constantly working.

 To scan for viruses using Windows Security: